Salem Radio Network News Sunday, December 21, 2025

 The police investigation involves the sale of assets of Master’s loan portfolio to BRB since last year, a third source with direct knowledge said.
 The state-run bank had planned to acquire Master, but the deal was blocked by the central bank in September.

-BRB said in a statement on Tuesday that a local court had ordered the suspension of its CEO Paulo Henrique Costa from his position for 60 days.
+BRB said in a statement that a local court had ordered the suspension of its CEO Paulo Henrique Costa from his position for 60 days.
 Costa did not immediately respond to a request for comment.

 A fourth source said that the federal police had served search and seizure warrants at BRB’s headquarters.